kubernetes-retired/kubernetes-anywhere/AUTOMATED.md

 # will be copied to...
 /opt/kubernetes-anywhere/phase1/gce/.tmp/kubecontrol.json
 ```
-You can overwrite any file you wish like this.
+You can overwrite any file you wish using /crush.

 ### Deploy